scc311/rmi-template-2020/README.md

      3. Use `Ctrl-C` to get out of the container's tty.

 > ⚠️ The container images will contain your coursework! **DO NOT** push the built images to a public container registry!

+---

+## How [without docker-compose]

+> 🚨 Life is easier with compose, so you don't really *need* this...

+ - Much like in the steps above, make sure you code is divided up and in the correct directories.
+These steps just replace step 8.
+ - All command below should be run from the root directory.
+ - If you can, use `tmux` or different terminal windows for the client and server.

+### Build & Run the Server

+  1. From the root directory (with the README in), run the following to build the container image (and your server code):
+       ```bash
+       docker build --rm -f server-code/Dockerfile -t rmi-server .
+       ```
+  2. Next, to run your server (and simultaneously start the registry), run:
+       ```bash
+       docker run --rm -it --network host --privileged rmi-server
+       ```

+### Build & Run the Client

+  1. From the root directory (with the README in), run the following to build the container image (and your client code):
+       ```bash
+       docker build --rm -f client-code/Dockerfile -t rmi-client .
+       ```
+  2. Next, to run your client, run:
+       ```bash
+       docker run --rm -it --network host --privileged rmi-client
+       ```